Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Truong Van Phuong, who specializes in buying areca nuts, said that areca nuts are only sold to export agents to China.
 Currently, the price of areca nuts is only about 50-60 thousand VND/kg.
 But the worrying thing is that the agents are not buying as much as before.

-Mr. Truong Van Phuong said: “For the past 3 days, the price of areca nuts has been lower than before and we don’t know if they will buy them again or not.
-It’s only been 4 days, but before, we could still buy them.
-There are a few retail stores along the road that buy for the kilns, but people don’t buy them anymore.
-Only the kilns themselves, with their own capital, buy for their regular customers, and they only buy for their customers, but they don’t buy from strangers.”
+Mr. Truong Van Phuong said: “The price of areca nuts has been lower than before for the past 3 days and we don’t know if they will buy them again or not.
+It’s only been 4 days, but before, they were still able to buy them.
+There are a few retail stores along the road that buy for the kilns, but people are not buying anymore.
+Only the kilns themselves, with their capital, buy for their regular customers, they only buy for their customers, they don’t buy from strangers.”

 According to Mr. Dam Bang, Vice Chairman of Nghia Hanh District People's Committee, areca nut is not a key crop and the locality does not encourage people to grow areca nut.